dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## incremental

-This flag allows you to enable incremental compilation, which allows `rustc` to save information after compiling a crate to be reused when recompiling the crate, improving re-compile times.
+This flag allows you to enable incremental compilation, which allows `dustc` to save information after compiling a crate to be reused when recompiling the crate, improving re-compile times.
 This takes a path to a directory where incremental files will be stored.